vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 20. The moon absorbs 90% of the solar energy incident on it.[^23] How hot would you expect the surface to get under full sun?
 You don't need the factor of four here24 because the moon rotates very slowly under the sun and we're considering a patch experiencing overhead sunlight (rather than averaging over the sphere).
 Compare the result to boiling water temperature.
 21. Venus is, ironically, colder than Earth as an infrared radiator.
 This is because Venus is covered in bright clouds, absorbing only 25% of the incident solar flux.
 Sunlight is more intense there due to it's being closer to the sun: it's almost double, at 2,620 $W/m^2$.
 Adapting Eq.
 1.11, calculate the equilibrium temperature of Venus in the infrared and compare it to the Earth value of 255 K.
 15
-Hint: the exponential, ex, "undoes" the nat- ural logarithm.
+Hint: the exponential, ex, "undoes" the natural logarithm.

 [^21]: Hint: a good way to check your math.
 Note that if we were to use 2.9% instead of 2.3%, all of the time estimates in Section 1.2 are reduced by the ratio of this question's answer to 100 years.

 [^22]: This corresponds to a 1.4% growth rate, but you don't need to use this number in your calculation.
 We are unlikely to reach such a number for a host of other reasons.
 Ignoring the fact that it impossible to get to them fast enough, even at light speed.
-Hint: Dividing the number of Joules asso- ciated with Earth's mass by the number of seconds in a year gives the number of Watts being consumed.
+Hint: Dividing the number of Joules associated with Earth's mass by the number of seconds in a year gives the number of Watts being consumed.
 You may wish to compare the result to the timescale before we would use the power output of all stars in the Milky Way galaxy?
 Air convection also takes some heat away, but then clothing reduces both to bring us to equilibrium/comfort.

 [^23]: